boozallen/sdp-docs/pages/deployment-guides/openshift/1_1_Prepare_To_Install.rst

 ==========================================

 ==================
-Log into Openshift
+Log into OpenShift
 ==================

 Run the command here, replacing the URI shown with the one for your cluster's master node(s).
-The URI is the one you use to reach your Openshift web console.
+The URI is the one you use to reach your OpenShift web console.

 .. code::

-   oc login master.ocp.example.com:8443
+   $ oc login master.ocp.example.com:8443

 When prompted, use the login for your cluster-admin User.